caly-pso/caly-pso.github.io/how_to/clone_and_edit.md

 <br>

+# About:

-#### I created this website to improve my own skills and am happy to share it!
+I created this website to improve my own skills and am happy to share it!
 To see my other projects check out my [GitHub](https://github.com/caly-pso).

-#### To learn how to make your own website, similar to mine, [check out how it was made](https://github.com/caly-pso/caly-pso.github.io/blob/main/how_to/create_a_bootstrap_website.md)!
+To learn how to make your own website, similar to mine, [check out how it was made](https://github.com/caly-pso/caly-pso.github.io/blob/main/how_to/create_a_bootstrap_website.md)!

 ###### [(Back to top)](#table-of-contents)